drumdog/beautiful-jekyll/about.md

 subtitle: Where is the Drum.Dog from?
 ---

-The Drum.Dog lives at Waterloo Music in Yeovil, Somerset, UK, and is owned by Castle Music Limited.
-From their shop on the high street they sell drums, cymbals, sticks, skins and all the usual accessories you could ever want as a drummer.
+The Drum.Dog lives at The Kennel Studio, Somerset, UK, and is owned by Drum Dog Ltd.  From their studio in the countryside they make videos and educate in all things drums and drumming.

-Check out the shop here: [www.waterloomusic.co.uk](http://www.waterloomusic.co.uk)
+Check out the YouTube channel here: [youtube.com/drumdog](https://youtube.com/drumdog)

-Drum.Dog also operates a drumstick subscription service at [https://drum.dog](https://drum.dog) where you can sign up and choose sticks for the Drum.Dog to fetch for you each month.